discordjs/guide/guide/interactions/buttons.md

 ### Updating the button message

-The `ButtonInteraction` class provides a method to update the message the button is attached to, by using `ButtonInteraction#update()`.
+The `MessageComponentInteraction` class provides a method to update the message the button is attached to, by using `MessageComponentInteraction#update()`.
 We'll be passing an empty array as components, which will remove the button after clicking it:

 ```js {1,3}
 client.on('interaction', async interaction => {